MySQL Setup (Workbench)

 Click the Networking tab and scroll down to the ‘Timeout Settings’ and ‘Advanced’ sections.
-Check the following check boxes and set their values as stated:
+Make the following changes:

-In the Navigator pane, select ‘Startup / Shutdown’ under INSTANCE.
-‘The database server instance is’ status should show “running”.
+In the Navigator pane on the left, select ‘Startup / Shutdown’ under INSTANCE.
+‘The database server instance is’ should read ‘running’.
 Click the Stop Server button.

-When the ‘The database server instance is’ status shows “stopped”, this confirms that the MySQL server has shut down.
-Restart the server at this point by clicking the Start Server button.
+Wait until you see the ‘The database server instance is’ reads ‘stopped’; this confirms that the MySQL server has shut down.
+Restart the server at this point by clicking on the Start Server button.